-Klara Hellgren is one of Sweden’s foremost violinists, currently employed as a member in Uppsala Chamber Soloists, a highly eminent string quintet where she plays both violin and viola, and as concertmaster in Uppsala Chamber Orchestra.
+Klara Hellgren is one of Sweden’s foremost violinists, currently employed as a member of Uppsala Chamber Soloists, a highly eminent string quintet where she plays both violin and viola, and as concertmaster in Uppsala Chamber Orchestra.

 Klara regularly performs as a soloist, concertmaster and in various chamber music ensembles, delving into Baroque, Viennese, Classical, Romantic and new music.

 Highlights of her solo career include performances with the Royal Philharmonic Orchestra, Gävle Symphony Orchestra and Uppsala Chamber Orchestra working with such conductors as Paul Mägi, Hannu Koivula , Henrik Schaefer and Charles Hazelwood.

 Devoted to chamber music, Klara is a founding member of Trio Nova, a piano trio which has had great success.
 Swedish Television recently broadcasted a program with the trio performing The deadly sins, a tango suite written especially for them by the composer Johan Ullén.

 In Stockholm she recently co-founded Ensemble Clairobscure, exploring baroque chamber music.